What is SHIMMER?

 - Shotzi Blackheart – The Ballsy Badass is a total dynamo.
 She’s able to compete on the level with legends like Cheerleader Melissa, despite not having the win-loss record you’d expect for someone doing so.
 This will be her final set of independent dates, as she just signed with WWE.

-- The Killer Death Machines – An absolute tag team threat, Nevaeh and Havok are bastard heels doing bastard heel things and use Havok’s size to their advantage very well.
+- The Killer Death Machines – An absolute tag team threat, Nevaeh and Havok are heels doing heel things and use Havok’s size to their advantage very well.
 Quite the team.

-The Comedy Midcard: What it says on the tin; these are midcarders with primarily comedic gimmicks, though that doesn’t mean they aren’t serious threats.
+The Comedy Midcard: What it says on the tin.
+These are midcarders with primarily comedic gimmicks.
+That doesn’t mean they aren’t serious threats.

 - Thunderkitty – It’s uncertain if a time vortex opened up in the SHIMMER locker room one day or not, but she’s been wrestling since she turned 25 all the way back in 1946.
 You can tell by her style that she’s more Mildred Burke than Charlotte Flair, but she brings a good fight.